FriendsOfTYPO3/introduction/Documentation/Installation.rst

 Composer based instance
 -----------------------

-If you base your TYPO3 instance on a modern Composer based installation, just require the package via Composer:
+If you base your TYPO3 instance on a modern :ref:`Composer based installation <t3start:install>`, just require the package via Composer:

 .. code-block:: bash